Daferia/walk-haven-scroll/README.md

 &nbsp;

 # Wireframes
-I have used [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") to develop my wireframes for my website.
-I initially created the mobile version and then the wireframes and then scalled it up for both tablet and desktop.
-Because a requirement is to give little but quality information to the user to make them want to engage with the club, a one-page website is used.
-This gets the user through the content and quickly to the contact form and details via scrolling or directly via the navigation bar.
+I originally created these by hand on paper which allowed me to be more productive in case i needed to change things last minute.
+I then transfered these to [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") to create my wireframes for my website

 The wireframes are below: